portsip/portsip-pbx-ha-guide/doc/deploy-portsip-pbx-en.md

 > 3. Must resolve three PBX nodes host name to the IP, so that each host should can be pinged from other nodes.
 In this guide, we assume the node IPs are 192.168.1.11, 192.168.1.12, 192.168.1.13 and the host names are pbx01, pbx02, pbx03.

 > 4. Each node needs a new disk or a new disk partition , no formatting required.
-The disk or disk partition size should be same.
+The disk or disk partition **size should be same**.
 Do not put any files into the disk / disk partition.
 ## Resolving to the host name
 Execute below command on each node. **Note: the IP and host name must be replaced with your IP address and host name**
 ```